AndreiTuta/onion/README.md

 # onion

 Simple Spring project for password generation.
-Make calls to the DinoPass [API](https://www.dinopass.com/api) to retrieve a simple.strong password.
+* Makes calls to the DinoPass [API](https://www.dinopass.com/api) to retrieve simple/strong passwords, depending on the call.
-Features a GlobalException resolver for incorrect/unimplemented paths.
+* Features a GlobalException resolver for incorrect/unimplemented paths.